-I run Authentic Engine, which helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.
+I occasionally consult through Authentic Engine, which helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.

 Prior to my current role, I was a Developer Advocate at cloud infrastructure automation company HashiCorp.
 Prior to that, I served as Projects Director at NumFOCUS guiding their Open Source Sustainability Program.
 From 2011 to 2015, I worked at Mozilla (makers of Firefox and Firefox OS), on various teams and projects.
 I also served as MozillaWiki module owner.
 You can learn more about my career experience at LinkedIn.

 In 2012, I was recognized with an O’Reilly Open Source Award.